Dual nationality lets you hold citizenship and allegiance to more than one country, taking the concept of citizenship beyond borders.

-We’ll share the advantages and disadvantages of dual citizenship, explain how to get dual citizenship in the United States and answer some frequently asked questions on the topic.
+We’ll share the advantages and disadvantages of dual citizenship, explain how to get dual citizenship in the United States and answer some frequently asked questions.

 Plus, we’ll introduce you to our experienced immigration firm, Spar & Bernstein, as your trusted partner on your journey towards dual citizenship.